mongodb/docs/source/includes/fact-qe-no-query-type.rst

-If query type is not explicitly specified, the query type will default to ``none`` and the data will not be queryable.
+If query type isn't explicitly specified, it defaults to ``none`` and the data isn't queryable.